 The answer is pulled directly from a website that is ranking in the first page.
 The box also contains a credited link to that particular website.

 - Text abstracted from a website

 The Featured Snippet is just one example of how Google has been aggressively trying to make the search result pages more intelligent and feature rich.
 If you compare a random Google search results page of, let’s say, 4 years ago to what it looks now then you’ll know what I mean.

-Rich results are a hot topic, and webmasters continually have to implement all sorts of different HTML and XML structures in order to help Google abstract the data they need to make the SERPs look pretty and user friendly.
+Rich results are a hot topic, and webmasters continually have to implement all sorts of HTML and XML code structures in order to help Google abstract the data they need to make the SERPs look pretty and user friendly.